learn-co-curriculum/git-github-pushing-code-to-github/README.md

 current version of your project directory (containing just the `README`) saved in the cloud!

+## Exercise

+Let's go back to our todo's project that we created earlier and get it backed up on GitHub.
+Start by navigating back into that directory, then complete the steps below.
+If you need a reminder of how to do any of the steps, it is totally fine to go back and review the lesson or use Google!

+1. Create a remote repo for the project on GitHub.
+2. Connect the local repo to the remote repo.
+3. Push the code up from the local repo to the remote.
+4. Refresh the page on GitHub to verify that the code was pushed up.
+5. Open the `todo-list.txt` file in VS Code and add one or two more todo's.
+6. Add and commit your changes.
+7. Push the updated code to the remote (remember, you can use a simpler command this time!).
+8. Check to make sure the latest changes are saved on GitHub.

 ## Conclusion

 Being able to add Git remotes allows you to back up your local repository to a